shioheii/shioheii/README.md

 - Language used: C++

 ## Extra activities
-- Logic challenge (more details soon, with appropriate links)
+- [Logic challenge](https://github.com/shioheii/Desafio-de-Logica) - You can find more details at README.md.
 - My CRUD (more details soon, with appropriate links)

 <!---